 I think you’d have to classify that as an ‘extreme’ overtake, too!

 Having said that, with guys like Al Jnr, you know you can run close without fear.
 I could say the same about any and all of the true greats – in Formula 1 as well as in Indycar.
 It’s only when you’re racing someone a little less talented, and who’s therefore having to over-drive merely to deliver optimal lap-times, that the problems arise.
 Because, when a guy in that position gets into an ‘extreme’ situation, then he has no talent reserve on which to draw, and the result can be disaster.

-It’s exactly the same, now, in 2014.
+It’s exactly the same today.
 Nothing has changed.
 Some drivers of my generation decry modern Formula 1, accusing today’s racers of dangerous driving, of leaving no margin.
 Undoubtedly, we’ve seen some questionable moves in recent years – but so we did years ago.
 For example, one of my fiercest rivals, Clay Regazzoni, whom I fought and beat to the 1974 world championship, was a lovely guy off-track, but was unacceptably combative as soon as he pulled his visor down.
 We used to say he had the widest car in Formula 1, on account of the fact that he would weave from side to side even on the straights.

 Moreover, now, as then, the truly great drivers always allow and always have allowed their rivals room in which to operate; they always respect and always have respected one another’s space; they always race hard and fair and always have done.